 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 A Bit About LA's South Bay Beach Towns

 The area that Angelenos call "south bay" is located on the south side of the C-shaped Santa Monica Bay.
-The string of beach towns that begin south of LAX are Manhattan Beach, Hermosa Beach and Redondo Beach.
+The beach towns south of LAX are Manhattan Beach, Hermosa Beach and Redondo Beach.

-California Highway 1 is the major street passing through these towns.
-It's called Pacific Coast Highway in Redondo and Hermosa Beach, but its name changes to Sepulveda when it enters Manhattan Beach north of Artesia Blvd.
+California Highway 1 is the principal street passing through these towns.
+It's called Pacific Coast Highway in Redondo and Hermosa Beach.
+Its name changes to Sepulveda when it enters Manhattan Beach north of Artesia Blvd.

 Where to Stay: Manhattan Beach, Hermosa Beach or Redondo Beach?